EntireTwix/CCash/README.md

 ## Connected Services

-Go to `{ip}/BankF/help` to see the bank's methods (also found in releases as help.html).
+Go to `{ip}/BankF/help` to see the bank's methods (also found in help.html).
 Using the Bank's API allows (you/others) to (make/use) connected services that utilize the bank, a couple ideas are

 ### Implemented: